Section 1: Information on the collection of personal data

 (1) The following paragraphs provide you with information on the collection of personal data when our website is used.
 Personal data is all data that can be linked to you personally, such as your name, address, e-mail addresses, and user behavior.

-(2) The controller in accordance with Article 4 No. 7 of the EU General Data Protection Regulation (GDPR) is iOmx Therapeutics AG, represented by its CEO Dr. Sebastian Meier-Ewert, Fraunhoferstrasse 13, 82152 Martinsried, Germany.
+(2) The controller in accordance with Article 4 No. 7 of the EU General Data Protection Regulation (GDPR) is iOmx Therapeutics AG, represented by its CEO Dr. Apollon Papadimitriou, Fraunhoferstrasse 22, 82152 Martinsried, Germany.

 (3) When you contact us by e-mail, the data you provide (your e-mail address and, if applicable, your name and phone number) are stored by us so that we can respond to your inquiry.
 The data we gather in this connection is erased when it no longer needs to be stored.
 If there are statutory obligations to retain the data, we restrict the processing of it.

 (4) If we engage service providers to deliver individual functions of our offer or wish to use your data for advertising purposes, we will inform you about the relevant processing operations in detail below.
 We will also state the criteria used to determine the length of time for which data is stored.

 (1) You have the following rights with respect to us as regards your personal data: